 Online connectivity and community is being touted as a key feature of the new console, and Xbox 360 will offer multitiered options of its Xbox Live component.
 The free Xbox Live Silver will offer access to the online community to chat with other members, download game demos and access other functions.
 An enhanced subscription mode, the Xbox Live Gold, will offer users the ability to play online games against other players.

-Built around the “Cell” Processor, the PS3 will be backward compatible with the more than 13,000 PlayStation and PlayStation2 titles, and will feature support for Blu-Ray discs.
+Built around the “Cell” Processor, the PS3 will be backward compatible with all PlayStation and PlayStation2 titles, and will feature support for Blu-Ray discs.
 The PS3 will further offer true 1,080p support with dual HD output for a panoramic view (32:9) option for display on two HD sets, as well as extended game-display options.
 The NVIDIA graphics processor is based on Sony’s next-generation architecture, with more power than two GeForce 6800 Ultras, with 2 million pixels or 2,000 by 1,000 resolution.

-The next level of evolution for Nintendo is going to be with a Revolution, their upcoming next-generation video game console.
-The release date, as well as pricing, has yet to be announced yet.
+The next level of evolution for Nintendo is the Revolution, its upcoming next-generation video game console.
+The release date has yet to be announced.

-The newly revealed Revolution will be the smallest traditional console developed by Nintendo, and will be roughly the size of three stacked DVD cases.
+The Revolution will be the smallest traditional console developed by Nintendo, roughly the size of three stacked DVD cases.
 The unit will support the same 12cm optical discs of the current Nintendo GameCube, and Revolution will be fully backward-compatible with games for the existing system.

 Likewise, Nintendo is designing the system with backward compatibility with all previous consoles that the Japanese manufacturer has released, including the Nintendo Entertainment System (NES), Super-NES and Nintendo 64 with download versions of classic titles.
 As a result, several thousand game titles will be available for the system when it likely arrives in stores next year.

-The Revolution is being developed through a partnership with IBM and ATI, the companies providing the CPU and GPU hardware, and will feature an optional drive device to play standard DVD movies and will feature Wi-Fi capability built in.
-Unlike the Xbox 360 or PS3, Nintendo's system will not utilize a hard disk drive but instead will feature 500MB of onboard flash memory with optional SD memory cards for saved games and file transfer options.
+The Revolution is being developed through a partnership with IBM and ATI and will feature an optional drive device to play standard DVD movies and will feature Wi-Fi capability built in.
+Unlike the Xbox 360 or PS3, Nintendo’s system will not utilize a hard disk drive but instead will feature 500MB of onboard flash memory with optional SD memory cards for saved games and file transfer options.